The definition of a fiduciary under ERISA has fluctuated in the past decade.

-In 2016, the Department of Labor (DOL) issued a rule redefining the meaning of the term fiduciary as it applies to investment professionals.
-In 2018, before the rule was fully in effect, a federal court vacated it on the grounds the DOL had overstepped its authority in writing the rule.
+In 2016, the Department of Labor (DOL) issued a rule redefining the meaning of the term fiduciary as it applies to investment professionals by replacing the five-part test originally specified in the Employee Retirement Income Security Act of 1974 (ERISA).
+In 2018, before the rule was fully in effect, a federal court vacated it on the grounds that the DOL had overstepped its authority in writing the rule.
+Consequently, DOL reinstated the five-part test to determine whether a retirement investment advisor is acting as a fiduciary under ERISA and the Internal Revenue Code (IRC).
+Meanwhile, the focus had shifted to the Securities and Exchange Commission (SEC), which adopted final rules that impose a best interest standard of conduct on broker-dealers (Reg BI) effective September 2019.

 The easiest fiduciary to identify is the one named in the benefit plan document.
 ERISA requires every benefit plan to designate at least one fiduciary in the plan document.
 The named fiduciary is often identified by job title or position, not by the person’s name, so the plan document doesn’t need to be modified when a new person rotates into or out of that position.